 Signage: Signs were placed throughout campus reminding personnel of the physical distancing requirements, directing traffic one-way when practicable, and reminding personnel of proper face-covering use and hand-washing techniques.
 Hand-sanitizing stations have been strategically placed throughout the buildings for additional measure.

 Intensified Sanitation Protocols: Additional cleaning protocols have been developed and implemented by Facilities Services to focus additional resources on high-frequency cleaning and sanitation of common spaces.
 Authorized personnel in Phase 1 will be responsible for cleaning and sanitizing their spaces prior to and after use to allow for further de-densification between cleaning staff and researchers/staff/artists.
 All cleaning will be logged by personnel per state guidelines.

 Additional Safety Policies: The following additional policies have been put into place to limit risk and exposure:

 We encourage personnel to bring food/beverages to campus that do not need to be refrigerated or heated (to avoid the use of common refrigerator/microwave spaces).
-Food or beverages may only be consumed in designated areas and with proper physical distancing.
+Food or beverages may only be consumed in individual offices and designated areas, with proper physical distancing.
 Food or beverages may not be shared.

 No pets are allowed on campus.